Samaki1008/Appiumpwctest/README.md

 # Appiumpwctest

-Finding the number of char that are repeated in string using hashmap
+1) Finding the number of char that are repeated in string using hashmap
+2) Flipkart appium automation